Robust Knowledge Adaptation for Dynamic Graph Neural Networks: Proposed Method

 \section{Proposed Method}

-In this section, we introduce our AdaNet in detail.
-As shown in Fig. \ref{overall}, our model mainly consists of two modules: a time-aware attentional aggregating module aiming to aggregate the neighborhood information to update the influenced nodes' embeddings; a reinforced neighbor selection module intending to adaptively and dynamically determine whether a neighbor node should be updated.
-We first give some notations and preliminaries before elaborating the details of AdaNet.
+In this section, we introduce our Ada-DyGNN in detail.
+As shown in Fig. \ref{overall}, our model mainly consists of two modules: a time-aware attentional aggregating module aiming to aggregate the neighborhood information; a reinforced neighbor selection module intending to adaptively and dynamically determine whether a neighbor node should be updated.
+We first give some notations and preliminaries before elaborating the details of Ada-DyGNN.